front-end-foundations/FlexNav/README.md

 };
 ```

 Note the error in the console: `Uncaught ReferenceError: cuisines is not defined`.
-Our existing code can no longer find the variable cuisines.
+Our existing code:

 `contentPara.innerHTML = cuisines;`

+can no longer access the variable cuisines and we get a [ReferenceError](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ReferenceError).
+We need to access the value of the key `cuisines` in the object `data`.

 Update the script to use the "dot" accessor method for objects - e.g. `data.cuisines`: